-We do not know exactly how long the taxicab was sitting at the Washington and Cherry intersection before the teenagers set eyes on it, however we know that the Zodiac had already exited the rear of the taxicab to enter the front passenger seat.
-The taxicab may have arrived slightly earlier than 9.55 pm, but for the sake of argument we will leave the time at 9.55 pm.
-This would mean that had Paul Stine received a dispatch from Leroy Sweet at 9.45 pm, the journey time took 10 minutes from Union Square, possibly as low as 9 minutes, when the journey time should have took a minimum of 12-13 minutes.
-This could have Paul Stine leaving Union Square at 9.42-9.43 pm, instead of 9.45 pm.
-The margins are small and may seem inconsequential.
-However, if Paul Stine had departed Union Square at 9.45 pm, a journey time of 18 minutes to 500 9th Avenue would be 10.03 pm, at which point Leroy Sweet had already allocated another taxicab for the fare up to five minutes earlier.
+We do not know exactly how long the taxicab was sitting at the Washington and Cherry intersection before the teenagers set eyes on it, however, we know that the Zodiac had already exited the rear of the taxicab to enter the front passenger seat.
+The taxicab may have arrived slightly earlier than 9:55 pm, but for the sake of argument we will leave the time at 9:55 pm.
+This would mean that had Paul Stine received a dispatch from Leroy Sweet at 9:45 pm, the journey time took 10 minutes from Union Square (possibly as low as 9 minutes).
+However, if Paul Stine had departed Union Square at 9.45 pm, a journey time of 15 to 18 minutes to 500 9th Avenue would be 10:00 pm to 10.03 pm, at which point Leroy Sweet had already allocated another taxicab for the fare possibly to 2 to 5 minutes earlier.
 His impatience in removing Paul Stine from the scheduled pick up seems unwarranted, unless of course the time delay was considerably longer.

-There appeared only one reason for Leroy Sweet to reallocate a second taxicab at 9.58 pm to 500 9th Avenue, after just 13 minutes, for a 18 minute journey.
-The reason was not likely impatience, but the fact he was likely informed of the regrettable events at Washington and Cherry almost immediately, so the police could learn where the passenger entered the taxicab, along with any associated details, and sadly for him was compelled to send an alternative taxicab.
-Using the 9.45 pm dispatch time by Leroy Sweet, allied with the taxicab meter reading, it is highly likely the Zodiac Killer entered the taxicab of Paul Stine in the theater district of San Francisco, but not after 9.45 pm, and not en route.
+There appeared only one reason for Leroy Sweet to reallocate a second taxicab at 9:58 pm to 500 9th Avenue, after just 13 minutes, for a 15 to 18 minute journey.
+The reason was not likely impatience, but the fact he was likely informed of the regrettable events at Washington and Cherry almost immediately, so the police could learn where the passenger entered the taxicab, along with any associated details - and sadly for him was compelled to send an alternative taxicab.
+Using the 9:45 pm dispatch time by Leroy Sweet, allied with the taxicab meter reading, it is highly likely the Zodiac Killer entered the taxicab of Paul Stine in the theater district of San Francisco, but not after 9:45 pm, and not en route.
 He was already firmly seated in the back of Paul Stine's taxicab, away from Union Square.